Ancestral Connections: Names, Places and Spaces

 Irish Genealogy Summer School, University College Cork, June 28- July 5, 2015

-This genealogy summer school offers a complete course in the latest Irish genealogy research, as one would expect from a summer school held in UCC, one of the world’s leading universities.
+This genealogy summer school offers a complete course in the latest Irish genealogy research for those searching for their Irish roots, as one would expect from a summer school held in UCC, one of the world’s leading universities.
 All aspects of the subject are covered by a series of presentations and ‘hands on’ workshops given by a selection of Ireland’s leading genealogical lecturers and experts.
 The latest online and offline sources are described and explained in presentations which will be of great interest to the seeker of Irish roots and family history, whether beginner or expert.

 All aspects of the subject are covered by a series of presentations and 'hands on' workshops given by a selection of Ireland's leading genealogical lecturers and experts.
 We offer a range of different packages to suit your genealogy research needs.

 Genealogy sources, and approaches are described and explained in presentations which will be of great interest to the seeker of Irish roots and family history.
 It is suitable for genealogy enthusiasts.